mmuratardag/DS_SpA_W12_Measuring_Organizational_Practices/README.md

 	- hiring & firing %s
 	- ranking in global innovation index
 	- etc.
-* The current version is based on "employees talking about their companies" type of data
+* The current version is based on "employees talking about their companies" type of text data
-	- collect "companies talking about themselves" type of data for a more accurate picture of organizational culture
+	- collect & append "companies talking about themselves" type of text data for a more accurate picture of organizational culture

 Presentation slides are available at
 <a href="https://1drv.ms/p/s!AuQR1pEfkazylh2iByNFK--lVIUV?e=i8PQcb" target="_blank">https://1drv.ms/p/s!AuQR1pEfkazylh2iByNFK--lVIUV?e=i8PQcb</a>